PMStander/langflow/.project/core/activeContext.md

 - Using a modular approach to separate CRM entities into distinct models
 - Leveraging existing UI component library for consistency

+## Session Summary (2025-05-25)
+- Initialized memory system for new session
+- Reviewed current state of the project and implementation plans
+- Examined SQLAlchemy best practices document for database operations
+- Fixed browser console errors:
+  - Resolved infinite update loop in HomePage component
+  - Added SSL parameters for Supabase database connections
+  - Enabled database connection retry for more robust connectivity
+- Documented errors and solutions in error log

 ## Session Summary (2025-05-24)
 - Initialized memory system for new session
 - Reviewed current state of the project and implementation plans